jarusll/the-logs/index.md

 layout: layouts/home.html
 ---

+# 2022-04-24

+Tried out some easy leetcode problems and I really need to catchup.
+I solved with python because it was the quickest to setup with tdd.
+I'll move on to cpp.

 # 2022-04-23

 The amount of boilerplate in java is bonkers.
 I am ditching it.
 I'll use smalltalk.